ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

 Like all ERP websites, the Client Center can have certain settings applied for it.
 This includes visual and functional modifications.

-Below is a list of settings you can apply to the Client Center.
+Below are important settings you can apply to the Client Center.
 An extensive list can be found in the **[Settings and errors reference](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html)**

 - The ability to reveal or hide the **[New Order module](https://docs.erp.net/tech/modules/crm/clientcenter/orders/new-order.html?q=new%20order)**.